-For nearly 20 years, the Trail of Terror has been scaring Minnesota residents and providing a fun experience for those ready to party.
+For over 20 years, the Trail of Terror has been scaring Minnesota residents and providing a fun experience for those ready to party.
 More than 15 attractions are part of the fun, including a heated, indoor maze; a hayride; corn maze; Halls of Horror; Karaoke; and more, plus special events such as costume contests.
 Open Thursdays through Sundays in October from 7 p.m. to 11 p.m.

 Halloween Haunt at ValleyScare

 Come October, the Halloween Haunt at ValleyScare takes over Shakopee’s favorite amusement park.
 ValleyScare isspooky fun for the whole family.
 Mature Scare-seekers can get their chills at night, when the spookiest goblins are out to play.
 Children can attend during the day.
 For details and specfic dates, visit the website listed above.